 Over the past few years, a couple of the most popular synthetic/designer drugs are:

-“Bath Salts” – category of drug created to mimic the effects of stimulants (methamphetamine, Adderall, speed, etc.).
+These are a category of drug created to mimic the effects of stimulants (methamphetamine, Adderall, speed, etc.).
 These drugs are extremely potent; they target dopamine transmitters and affect serotonin and norepinephrine levels.
-Upon use, they can cause euphoria, hyper alertness, anxiety, agitation, psychotic behavior, hallucinations, loss of motor control, and elevated heart rate and blood pressure.
+Upon use, they can cause euphoria, hyper-alertness, anxiety, agitation, psychotic behavior, hallucinations, loss of motor control, and elevated heart rate and blood pressure.
 The DEA has cracked down on the sale of bath salts; however, in recent times, they have been known to be sold at convenience stores, smoke shops, or online.

 Similar in structure to MDMA or Ecstasy.
 These drugs create a hallucinogenic effect and euphoria.
 Upon use, they can cause agitation, hallucination, aggression, violence, dysphoria, hypertension, tachycardia, seizures, and hyperthermia.
 Drugs in the 2C family are often sold online or through illegal markets.